General Marc-Antoine Bonin de La Boninière Beaumont

 Pronunciation:

-In Italy, Beaumont's first fight was at Cairo in September of 1794.
-The next year he was promoted to général de brigade and became commander at Nice.
+In Italy Beaumont's first fight was at Cairo in September of 1794.
+The next year he was promoted to général de brigade and he became commander at Nice.
 When General Bonaparte assumed command of the Army of Italy in 1796, Beaumont took part in the campaign.
 Initially part of Stengel's division, he took Stengel's place after Stengel was badly wounded, but then relinquished that command to Kilmaine on May 3rd.
-Next Beaumont fought at Lodi and then took control of Crémone.
-His brigade was detached to serve under Masséna for a time, and then he fought at Castiglione in August.
+Next Beaumont fought at Lodi and then took control of Cremona.
+His brigade was detached to serve under Masséna for a time and then he fought at Castiglione in August.
 Afterwards, he followed Wurmser's retreat.
-Later that month Beaumont took command of the cavalry of Sahuguet's division, and then in November the cavalry of Dumas's division.
-In January of 1797 Beaumont and his cavalry joined the force laying siege to Mantua, then in March he took command of a brigade in Dugua's division.
+In January of 1797 Beaumont and his cavalry joined the force laying siege to Mantua and then in March he took command of a brigade in Dugua's division.

-Beaumont remained with the Army of Italy, and next saw action in 1799 at Magnano where a ball hit him in the right shoulder.
-A year later he was with Suchet, briefly commanding a reserve force and then in July receiving command of a brigade of Rivaud's division.
-At the end of the year he joined Delmas's division and fought at Valeggio.
-In August of 1801 Beaumont served in the 1st military division and then in December of 1802 he was promoted to général de division.
+Beaumont remained with the Army of Italy and he next saw action in 1799 at Magnano where a ball hit him in the right shoulder.
+In 1800 he briefly commanded a reserve force under Suchet and then in July he received command of a brigade of Rivaud's division.
+At the end of the year he joined Delmas' division and fought at Valeggio.
+In July of 1801 Beaumont married the sister of General Davout and then in December of 1802 he was promoted to général de division.

 After Napoleon's abdication in 1814, Beaumont was made a Peer of France and Knight of Saint Louis by the returning Bourbons.
 During the Hundred Days, he served briefly in the defense of Paris but otherwise did not take part.
 Afterwards he voted for death at the trial of Marshal Ney.